 Apur Sansar (1959) [The World of Apu]

 Apur Sansar [English Title: The World of Apu] is the final instalment in Ray’s – The Apu Trilogy.
 Apurbo Kumar Roy (Apu) is a jobless man living in a rented room.
 He doesn’t have money to go university for further studies.
 Apu aspires to become a writer and publish his novel someday which is partially based on his own life.
 Unable to find a job and fed up with his life, he goes to a wedding with an old friend Pullu.
 Apu marries a girl Aparna and comes to back to Calcutta.
 Aparna dies while giving birth to their son.
 Apu holds the child responsible for Aparna’s death.
-While the child is left with his maternal grandparents, Apu becomes a recluse and starts travelling from one part of the country to other.
+While the child is left with his maternal grandparents, Apu becomes a recluse and starts traveling from one part of the country to other.
 Pullu then reaches out to Apu advising him to back to his son.
 Lastly, Apu comes and reunites with his son.

 Devi (1960) [The Goddess]